 Does the Brexit dividend actually exist?

-As was crystal clear last night, for many voters, Brexit was a demand for something else, a response to big promises made by politicians.
+As was crystal clear with a focus group in Coventry last night, for many voters, Brexit was a demand for something else, a response to big promises made by politicians.

 With only a year to go, and the government's main achievement so far being establishing a grace period that will pretty much keep us in the EU for another couple of years, I can't help using the phrase that haunted the prime minister in the election: "Nothing has changed."